hattori-lab/SACRA/README.md

     - `id` : Alignment identity threshold of CARs (default: 75%).

 ## STEP 4.
 Calculate mPC ratio
 Calculate the mPC ratio based on the provided spike-in reference genome.
+Even without a spike-in genome, mPC=10 can be applied to remarkable reduction of chimeric reads.

 - The options for using this step is below.
 You can change these options in the config.yml.
     - `sp`  : If the mPC ratio is calculated from spike-in reference genome, set it to true, otherwise, set it false.